Chinese immigration to Puerto Rico: Chinese influence in Puerto Rico

 Illegal immigration of Chinese nationals became a problem in Puerto Rico.
 On November 28, 2007, the United States Immigration and Customs Enforcement (ICE) announced that 15 citizens of the People's Republic of China were arrested and indicted for human smuggling.
 According to the indictment, the defendants participated in an alien smuggling organization operating out of the Dominican Republic and Puerto Rico.
 The organization was transporting, moving, concealing, harboring and shielding aliens.
 They arranged the transportation and moving of Chinese nationals from the Dominican Republic into the United States.
+By the 2010s, there were approximately 17,000 Chinese residents and more than 600 restaurants throughout Puerto Rico.
+The modern community is distinctively secretive and well organized (usually relying on its own sources for religious, medical and commercial needs) and retains the practice of ancestral traditions.